swethagss/Predictive-Model-for-Real-Estate-Price-Prediction/README.md

 The dataset used in this project consists of several features such as:

-Lot Area
+Lot Area,
-Year Built
+Year Built,
-Overall Quality
+Overall Quality,
-Location (Neighborhood)
+Location (Neighborhood),
-Number of Bathrooms
+Number of Bathrooms,
-Garage Size
+Garage Size,
-Condition of the Property and so on
+Condition of the Property etc.
 The dataset contains both numerical and categorical features that require preprocessing before being fed into the regression model.
 The dataset is divided into training and test sets for evaluation.